Centrifugal force: In Lagrangian mechanics

+As a reactive force

 In another instance the term refers to the reaction force to a centripetal force, or reactive centrifugal force.
 A body undergoing curved motion, such as circular motion, is accelerating toward a center at any particular point in time.
 This centripetal acceleration is provided by a centripetal force, which is exerted on the body in curved motion by some other body.
 In accordance with Newton's third law of motion, the body in curved motion exerts an equal and opposite force on the other body.
 This reactive force is exerted by the body in curved motion on the other body that provides the centripetal force and its direction is from that other body toward the body in curved motion.

 This reaction force is sometimes described as a centrifugal inertial reaction, that is, a force that is centrifugally directed, which is a reactive force equal and opposite to the centripetal force that is curving the path of the mass.

 The concept of the reactive centrifugal force is sometimes used in mechanics and engineering.
 It is sometimes referred to as just centrifugal force rather than as reactive centrifugal force although this usage is deprecated in elementary mechanics.